-The laboratory is equipped with the latest high-end specification psychophysiology measuring devices (2x Biopac MP36R DAQ units) which due to their 24-bit A/D converters are capable of sampling biophysical signals up to 100,000 samples-per-second.
-These are currently configured to support event-related research on electrodermal activity (EDA) / skin conductance responses (SCRs) facial electromyography (fEMG), finger-temperature, electroencephalography (EEG) and heart-rate to name but a few.
+We have equipped the laboratory with the latest high-end specification psychophysiology measuring devices (2x Biopac MP36R DAQ units).
+These devices are capable of sampling biophysical signals up to 100,000 samples-per-second.
+These are currently configured to support:

-The laboratory now also supports the latest in novel digital emotional FaceReader methods (with supporting Observer software for analysis: Tracksys) to provide a comprehensive examination of emotional processing – even more so when coupled and integrated with the Biopac systems via an event-related configuration.
+The laboratory now supports the latest in novel digital emotional FaceReader methods (with supporting Tracksys Observer software for analysis).
+This equipment allows us to provide a comprehensive examination of emotional processing – even more so when coupled and integrated with the Biopac systems via an event-related configuration.
 Furthermore, Thermal-imaging cameras (Flir T460) are also equipped and provide the means to examine the thermal state of observers across a variety of contexts and situations.

 The laboratory is also home to an 8-channel wireless (StarStim: Neuroelectronics) brain-stimulation unit capable of a variety of low-amplitude stimulation methods tDCS, tACS, tRNS.
 This system comes integrated with powerful software that allows easy configuration and monitoring of multifocal tCS electric field simulation parameters using advanced head model approaches.
-These methodologies can support scientific, medical and clinical research, offering Sham and Double-blind modalities as well as opening up telemedicine approaches using the NUBE Cloud Management Service which may have implication for brain health innovation.
+These methods support scientific, medical and clinical research.
+The research offers Sham and Double-blind modalities as well as opening up telemedicine approaches using the NUBE Cloud Management Service, which may imply brain health innovation.
 The StarStim system can also be configured to work with TMS to create tailored and bespoke interdisciplinary stimulation protocols.

-Some people find certain characteristics of the visual environment (e.g., fluorescent lighting and striped patterns) to be particularly aversive to view, inducing a host of phantom visual distortions.
-This is termed visual stress and it is thought to reflect an increased degree of cortical hyperexcitability where certain groups of neurons in the visual system become over-stimulated and fire inappropriately.
-The symptoms of visual stress can be alleviated by the use of precision coloured tints in lenses which, it is argued, helps to redistribute and spread the over-stimulation across a wider neuronal network.
+Some people find some elements of the visual environment (e.g. fluorescent lighting or striped patterns) to be particularly aversive to view.
+This can induce a host of phantom visual distortions.
+This phenomenon is called visual stress.
+Visual stress is thought to reflect an increased degree of cortical hyperexcitability.
+This is where certain groups of neurons in the optical system become over-stimulated and fire inappropriately.
+We can lessen the symptoms of visual stress by the use of precision coloured tints in lenses which may help to redistribute and spread the over-stimulation across a more comprehensive neuronal network.

 - migraine both with and without aura